-- BET schools operate a safer recruitment procedure that includes statutory checks on staff suitability to work with children. - All staff receive information about the school's safeguarding arrangements, the BET Code of Conduct, BET Staff ICT Policy and BET Safeguarding Policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping Children Safe in Education 2022 part 1 and annex B, and will sign to confirm they have read and understood it.
-All Local
+BET schools operate a safer recruitment procedure that includes statutory checks on staff suitability to work with children.

-Governing Committee members will sign to confirm they have read part 2 of the same guidance.

-- All staff and Governors receive safeguarding, child protection and online safety training at induction, including how to recognise the signs and indicators of abuse and report concerns, in line with advice from the local Safeguarding Children Partnership.
-Staff receive updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually. - All staff maintain a zero-tolerance approach to sexual violence and sexual harassment. - The BET Safeguarding Policy is made available via the school website and parents/carers are made aware of this policy, and details of staff members with responsibility for safeguarding. - We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to early help arrangements and inter-agency working and plans. - Our lettings policy seeks to ensure the suitability of adults working with children on school sites at any time and ensure that any groups who use the school premises have child protection policies and procedures in place. - Community users organising activities for children are aware of the school's Safeguarding Policy, guidelines and procedures. - The name of the designated members of staff for child protection, the DSL and deputy DSLs, are clearly advertised within BET schools with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse.
+- All staff receive information about the school's safeguarding arrangements, the BET Code of Conduct, BET Staff ICT Policy and BET Safeguarding Policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping Children Safe in Education 2023 part 1, annex B and part 5 (sexual harassment and violence) and will sign to confirm they have read and understood it.
+All Local Governing Committee members will sign to confirm they have read part 2 of the same guidance. - All staff and Governors receive safeguarding, child protection and online safety training at induction, including how to recognise the signs and indicators of abuse and report concerns, in line with advice from the local Safeguarding Children Partnership.
+Staff receive updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.
+Regular assessment of staff safeguarding knowledge identifies gaps in knowledge and informs training. - All staff maintain a zero-tolerance approach to sexual violence and sexual harassment. - The BET Safeguarding Policy is made available via the school website and parents/carers are made aware of this policy.
+Safeguarding procedures are also shared with parents at new parent induction meetings and in newsletters - Details of staff members with responsibility for safeguarding are made available on the website and on noticeboards. - We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to early help arrangements and inter-agency working and plans. - Our lettings policy seeks to ensure the suitability of adults working with children on school sites at any time and ensure that any groups who use the school premises have child protection policies and procedures in place.
+This is a condition of use and failure to comply would lead to termination of the agreement. - Community users organising activities for children are aware of the school's Safeguarding Policy, guidelines and procedures. - The name of the designated members of staff for child protection, the DSL and deputy DSLs, are clearly advertised within BET schools with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse.